Updated: 3rd August 2021

 The government recognised the potential problems many businesses would be facing, and as a response, they announced the introduction of the Pay As You Grow (PAYG) scheme during the Winter Economy Plan in September 2020.

-The PAYG amendment, introduced a range of Bounce Back Loan repayment options to make it easier for those companies who envisioned difficulties repaying as planned.
+The PAYG amendment, introduced a range of Bounce Back Loan repayment options to make it easier for those companies who envisioned difficulties repaying as planned by allowing them to defer repayments on their Bounce Back Loan.
 These included:

-If you have explored all the options provided by the Pay As You Grow scheme, and still don’t believe your company is in a position to repay its Bounce Back Loan, you may be worried about how this will affect you personally.
+If you have explored all the options provided by the Pay As You Grow scheme, including deferral of your Bounce Back Loan repayments, and still don’t believe your company is in a position to repay its Bounce Back Loan, you may be worried about how this will affect you personally.

 As previously stated, banks were given 100% security for lending through the Bounce Back Loan scheme.
-This means that you were not required to provide a personal guarantee, and if your company is unable to repay the loan, the government will step in and ensure the bank receives payment for the money lent.
+This means that you were not required to provide a personal guarantee, and if your company can't pay the Bounce Back Loan, the government will step in and ensure the bank receives payment for the money lent.

 Unless you have misused the Bounce Back Loan funds, you will not be held personally responsible for repaying the money owed.
 It must be stated, however, that your company cannot just declare that it cannot repay the Bounce Back Loan and have it repaid by the government.
 The government security on the loan will only take effect should your company enter a formal liquidation process.